jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Locust Swarm.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Devour (Ex): >
-SpecialAbilities: Devour (Ex) A locust swarm causes damage to unattended objects in its space each round as though they were creatures.
+    A locust swarm causes damage to unattended objects in its space each round as though they were creatures.
 It even damages inedible objects.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: